ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Shuffling a list
 ----------------

-The ``shuffle`` filter randomizes an existing list, giving a different order every invocation.
+The :ansplugin:`ansible.builtin.shuffle#filter` filter randomizes an existing list, giving a different order every invocation.

 To get a random list from an existing  list: